Teenage Mom

 Practical Support for Teen Moms

 A baby brings a whole new set of challenges.
-Sometimes, family or the baby's father are there to master them with you.
-Unfortunately, this may not be the case in your situation, e.g., because your parents work full-time.
+Sometimes, the family or the baby's father are there to master them with you.
+Yet, this may not be the case in your situation, e.g., because your parents work full-time.

 Your brain is probably on information overload after reading this article!
 There is no need to do everything at once.
 Take it one step at a time!